aajonusnet/aajonusnet/md/QNA/Q&A Of August 28, 2010.md

 Q: Well, at that time, but like I say, after I played 2 sets of tennis and going into the 3rd set, I'm just kind of there like, and now I'm hesitant to go play, because I'm like, can I stand on the court long enough?

 A: Just have your eggs in it.
 Champion in 2009, 2 number 1 champions in high school tennis, were both on the diet, on the primal diet.
-Walter Kieren, and Kareem, whatever, you said K-I-R-E-N-E, and Walter is his name, and then Valerie Mysick.
+Walker Kehrer, and Kareem, whatever, you said K-I-R-E-N-E, and Walker is his name, and then Valerie Mysick.
 What they do is they take the sport drink with them, and they sip it, kind of 1 to 2 quarts, but usually, you know, as teenagers, they only used a quart, and their opponents would be drinking all this water, like a gallon, gallon and a half of water, in 5 hour periods, they'd have maybe 1 quart of this sport drink, and they'd just be going and going and going, but they had the eggs in.

 Q: So if I want to keep hydrated all during the day, let's say, so I now...